* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 I also tested sprinkling the gnocchi with water and covering the dish with pierced plastic wrap.
 This worked fine, but I preferred the texture of the damp paper towel portion – it didn’t seem as mushy.

-Twenty seconds intervals seem short, but it’s the best way to ensure you don’t overheat the gnocchi.
+Twenty seconds intervals seem short, but it’s the best way to ensure you don’t overcook the gnocchi.

-Always eat the gnocchi as soon as you can once it comes out of the microwave because as it cools down, it will dry out.
+Always eat the gnocchi as soon as you can once it comes out of the microwave because as it cools down, it will dry out and turn into cardboard.

 1. Set up your steamer* and bring the water to a gentler simmer.